neek78/pycmake/README.rst

 Some notes:

-* find_package - The find_package wrapper will attempt to identify vars and targets created when calling find_package scripts, and return these in a dictionary.
+* ``find_package()`` - The find_package wrapper will attempt to identify vars and targets created when calling find_package scripts, and return these in a dictionary.
 This is a bit of a hack to determine what a script is doing rather than a solid interface.
-In particular, it wont detect cache values touched, as there is no clear way from Python currently to see which cache values have been touched which were already set in the cache from a previous run.
+In particular, it wont detect cache values touched, as there is no clear way from Python currently to see which cache values have been touched vs which were already set in the cache from a previous run.
 This is obvious in scripts like FindBoost.cmake which set cache values rather than creating targets.

-* include - counterintuitively, include() works, and is available from Python.
+* ``include()`` - counterintuitively, include() works, and is available from Python.
 See the interoperability section for more details.
 The RESULT_VARIABLE interface instead works as a return value.

 In some cases, a more natural replacement command exists in other places.
 For example, the set()/unset() commands exist in ``cm_dir.var`` and ``cm_global.cache``.